krwarner/research-blog-starter/README.story.md

 **Setup Google doc**

-- Create a Google Doc
+- Copy the template Google Doc in the PNAE Google Drive in Research -> Projects -> Data Viz Blog
-- Click `Share` button -> advanced -> Change... -> to "Anyone with this link"
+- Click `Share` button -> advanced -> Change... -> to "Anyone with this link" (Not just within the NAE network)
 - In the address bar, grab the ID - eg. ...com/document/d/**1IiA5a5iCjbjOYvZVgPcjGzMy5PyfCzpPF-LnQdCdFI0**/edit
 - In the file `config.json` in root of project, paste in the ID